Emily Karaka: Rāhui

 The presence of a biblical passage—and particularly one rendered in white over a dark ground—naturally recalls McCahon, who made extensive use of similar texts.
 This detail is perhaps the clearest acknowledgment of McCahon in Rāhui.
 In a broad sense, Karaka and McCahon are often in sympathy with one another.
 Paintings by both reflect on place and spirituality, incorporate words, and are marked by emotional intensity.
 McCahon was deeply interested in te ao Māori, while Karaka inhabits that space.
-She explores matters that he was not able to explore, inspired by his dedication as an artist rather than by specific works that he produced.
+She explores matters that he was not able to explore, inspired less by specific works that he produced than by his dedication as an artist in general.

 Rāhui is imbued with pathos.
 A monumental work on paper, Pandemic, is perhaps the most directly mournful of the pieces.
 It centres on an elliptical form, which evokes at once a microbe, an eye, a bowl, a basket, and an area cordoned off.
 The structure is filled with mask-wearing human bodies, trees, and waka.
 Dominated by painful red, the picture powerfully suggests the kindred nature of the atua kauri and the descendant people, both suffering together.
 A second large work on paper, Titiro, is rather more optimistic.
 It includes a similar ring form, which, Karaka notes, recalls a submarine and its periscope.
 Three masked people, two with moko on their exposed upper bodies, look out of the portal.
 Next to them is a group of kauri.
 The space beyond the figures and trees glows neon orange, more sunset than wound, a blazing life force.